| Airbrush

 Single

-air to paint while in use.
-Many single-action airbrushes allow
+to paint while in use.
+Many single-action airbrushes allow adjustment

-adjustment of the paint volume, but only when not spraying.
-To
+of the paint volume, but only when not spraying.
+To adjust the spray

-adjust the spray pattern and the spray density while in use, the
+pattern and the spray density while in use, the distance between

 'External